muhammetbakiaydin/umzug/supabase/migrations/README.md

 - Adds `price` DECIMAL(10,2) column with default value 0.00
 - Sets default price for all existing services to 0.00

-**To apply this migration:**
-1. Open the file: `supabase/migrations/add_additional_services_price.sql`
-2. Copy the SQL content
-3. Run it in Supabase SQL Editor

 ## Note

 You need to manually run each migration file in the Supabase SQL Editor to apply changes to your database.